Free St Ives Art Newsletter - The Siren

 Will Osborn and Dorothy Worden, Elmer Schofield, George Oberteuffer, Frank Hutton Shill, Marianna Sloan, George Sherriff, Herbert Babbage and W.H.Y.Titcomb.

-Issue No 7 (24 pages) (a special issue on George Turland Goosey) is available from June 2015.
+(24 pages) (a special issue in two parts on George Turland Goosey) is available from June 2015.

 Issue No 8 (16 pages) is available from October 2015, with features on the artists